PeterSommerlad/CPPConcurrencyAwareness/README.md

 # CPPConcurrencyAwareness
-Teaching material for CERN training "ntroduction to Concurrency-aware C++ "
+Teaching material for CERN training "Introduction to Concurrency-aware C++"